 In most cases, the dog owner is at fault for your injuries as soon as their dog attacks you.
 This is even if their dog is normally peaceful and not typically aggressive.
 If you were legally in the area and not trespassing when the dog attacked you, then you would not be held liable.
 Even if you are visiting someone’s home, the owner is required to keep you safe.
 If you were provoking the dog or in the area illegally, for example, entering someone’s yard without their permission, you can be held liable for your injuries.

 What If The Dog Owner Won’t Talk To Me?

 You should do your best to collect the contact information from the dog’s owner, but you don’t have to speak to them yourself.
 Have your attorney reach out to the dog’s owner to begin negotiating a settlement for your personal injury.
 They can also investigate your claim to find evidence that you were injured by their dog and deserve compensation.
 If the owner refuses to compensate you, your dog bite lawyer can file a lawsuit on your behalf and represent you in court before a judge or jury.

-What Do I Do After I Was Bit By A Dog?
+What Do I Do After I Was Bit By A Dog in Miramar Beach?

 After you’ve been attacked by a dog, you should talk to an attorney as soon as possible.
 Take pictures of your injuries and where the dog attack happened.
 Your attorney will use your medical bills, photos, and other evidence of the dog bite attack and its repercussions to seek a settlement on your behalf.
 For more information, contact Fasig | Brooks in Miramar Beach, FL for a free consultation.